techpmsap/S4HC_Powerweek_2018/Day2/Exercise_25/Exercise_25.md

 In this section you will import the Neo Project you created in Exercise 2_1 into eclipse.

 1. Open Eclipse IDE.

 2. In the Menu select File > Import...

-3. In the popup window select Maven > Existing Mave Projects:
+3. In the popup window select Maven > Existing Maven Projects:
 	![](images/100.png)

 4. Click Next.

 5. Browse to the root folder where you created your Neo application earlier, you should see something similar to the below image. **Note:** your project(s) should be named myneoproject*.
 	![](images/101.png)

 6. Click Finish.
 The maven project will be imported:
 	![](images/102.png)